Skip to main content

 Static-first sites

-Dwize Site is 100% static — pre-rendered HTML/CSS/JS delivered from Cloudflare's global edge.
-No database at the edge.
+Dwize Site is static-first — pre-rendered public pages where the product shape allows it.
 No PHP server to crash.
 No plugin ecosystem to break.
-The site that was fast on launch day is the same site that is fast a year later.
+The site that was fast on launch day is kept fast through the Care Year.

 Indian commerce backbone, not WooCommerce

 Dwize Store is built on a multi-tenant Indian commerce backbone — schema-isolated per customer, native Razorpay UPI, native ONDC seller integration, native WhatsApp catalog.
 Engineered, not assembled from plugins.
-Your data is in a tenant schema you own; your code is yours; your domain is yours.
+Your catalog, customer data, order data, domain, and agreed exports stay portable; Dwize platform code remains licensed unless a Suite contract says otherwise.

-When something is wrong, you have one named human at Dwize whose WhatsApp is in your contract.
+When something is wrong, Dwize owns the stack for the year.
 There is no "it's the plugin" diffusion.
-The whole stack is our responsibility for the year.
+The whole stack is our responsibility.

 Side by side